exoscale/raven/README.md

 The main exported function is `capture!` and has two arities:

 - `(capture! dsn event)`: Send a capture over the network, see the description of DSN and ev below.
-- `(capture! client dsn event)`: Use the provided http client (as built by `net.http.client/http-client` from https://github.com/pyr/net.
+- `(capture! client dsn event)`: Use the provided http client (as built by `net.http.client/http-client` from https://github.com/pyr/net).

 #### Arguments

-**DSN**: A Sentry DSN as defined http://sentry.readthedocs.org/en/2.9.0/client/index.html#parsing-the-dsn **Event**: Either an exception or a map
+- **DSN**: A Sentry DSN as defined http://sentry.readthedocs.org/en/2.9.0/client/index.html#parsing-the-dsn
+- **Event**: Either an exception or a map

+#### Breadcrumbs

+Adding sentry "breadcrumbs" can be done using the `add-breadcrumb!` function, that has the following arities:

+- `(add-breadcrumb! message category)` The created breadcrumb has a level of "info"
+- `(add-breadcrumb! message category level)` Allows you to specify the desired breadcrumb "level".
+Level can be one of: `["debug" "info" "warning" "warn" "error" "exception" "critical" "fatal"]`
+- `(add-breadcrumb! message category level timestamp)` Allows you to pass in a specific timestamp for the breadcrumb you are creating.

+Please note that the breadcrums use thread-local storage, and therefore might be ill-suited for some use cases.

+More information can be found on [Sentry's documentation website](https://docs.sentry.io/clientdev/interfaces/breadcrumbs/)

 ### Changelog

+#### unreleased

+- Added support for breadcrumbs
+- Added specs for wire format (JSON)
+- Code cleanup

 #### 0.1.4